oaflindberg/StarNews/README.md

 ## Installation

-- Clone repository
+- Clone repository by running the command below in your Terminal.
 - ```$ git clone git@github.com:oaflindberg/StarNews.git```
-- Start a PHP server from the folder. *(php -S localhost:1337)*
+- Navigate to the folder using your Terminal.
+Start PHP server from the folder by running the command below.
+- ```php -S localhost:1337```